bimdata/documentation-old/doc_sphinx/use_cases/use_case_iot.rst

 2/ Set a list of monitored elements
 ------------------------------------

-In this recipe, we have chosen Instagram photos to associate with the elements.
+For this example, we have chosen Instagram photos to associate with the IFC elements.
 The sensors are listed with their UUID to be later linked with BCF.

 .. code-block:: javascript